leifcr/auto-deploy-rails/README.md

 # Auto-deploy rails chart

-Initially forked from GitLab's Auto-deploy Helm Chart, but due to need workers, this fork was created.
+Initially forked from GitLab's Auto-deploy Helm Chart (https://gitlab.com/gitlab-org/charts/auto-deploy-app), but due to need workers, this fork was created.

 Initially sidekiq is implemented.

 Delayed job should be a matter of adding the proper commands

+Note: Worker has been added initially to gitlabs own chart: See this commit (https://gitlab.com/gitlab-org/charts/auto-deploy-app/commit/a76e282d6cb72b8f52315efc3fd933beb5aa2789)

 ## Requirements